Azul Zulu Guarantee: Certified Non-Contaminating

 - This analysis tracks and identifies any and all binary or object material that is accessible for linking by programs that may execute using the specific Zulu binary package.

-- The specific source code used to produce each accessible binary or object material portion is identified, and the copyright and licensing associated with that source code is identified and classified.
+- The specific source code used to produce each accessible binary or object material portion is identified, and the copyright and licensing associated with that source code are identified and classified.

 - The detailed relationships and all possible topological paths between the various parts of the code and their respective licenses are fully analyzed.